poglodjan/R-practise/readme.txt

 practising - just a way I have prictesed data exploration with R :))
-NY-project - exploration data from New York citi's bike hiring platform project1, project2 - my corporate projects that I got permission to share
+NY-project - data exploration from New York citi's bike hiring platform project - data exploration from airport's dataset holding airport's activity data other_projects - my corporate projects that I got permission to share